 The UE may include additional (protocol) data (e.g. configuration parameters, error codes or messages/events) associated with an external protocol or an application in the PCO, e.g. the authentication information for PAP and/or CHAP, IPCP/PPP information to request DNS and NBNS Server.
 The CP Function may optionally be locally configured with the UE authentication information for a given DNN/APN.

 The SMF may determine that an L2TP session is required for the PDU session based on local configuration (e.g. DNN/S-NSSAI).
-The SMF may retrieve the L2TP Tunnel parameters from external servers such as RADIUS/AAA server, as described in step 2 below, or be configured locally.
+The SMF may retrieve the L2TP Tunnel parameters from external servers such as RADIUS/Diameter/AAA server, as described in step 2 below, or be configured locally.

 The L2TP Tunnel parameters include the LNS IPv4/IPv6 address, LNS hostname, Tunnel Password, Tunnel Assignment ID, Tunnel Private Group ID.

 Based on operator configuration, the Calling Number and the Called Number values may be configured to take the form of IMSI/MSISDN and APN Name, respectively.
-The Tunnel Assignment ID is used to indicate to LAC (i.e. UP function) the particular L2TP tunnel to which a L2TP session is to be assigned, as described in clause 3.7 of IETF RFC 2868 [9].
+The Tunnel Assignment ID is used to indicate to LAC (i.e. UP function) the particular L2TP tunnel to which a L2TP session is to be assigned, as described in clause 3.7 of IETF RFC 2868 [9] and clause 4.5.8 of IETF RFC 7155 [16].
 NBNS server is s a server responsible for maintaining a list of mappings between NetBIOS computer names and network addresses for a network that uses NetBIOS as its naming service.

-The SMF may retrieve the L2TP Tunnel Parameters from the RADIUS/AAA Server by sending a "Access Request" message.
+The SMF may retrieve the L2TP Tunnel Parameters from the RADIUS/Diameter/AAA Server by sending a "Access Request" message or “Diameter EAP Request (DER)” message.

-The following tunnel parameters can be retrieved, based on RFC 2868: Tunnel Password, Tunnel Assignment ID, Tunnel Private Group ID.
+The following tunnel parameters can be retrieved, based on RFC 2868 and RFC 7155: Tunnel Password, Tunnel Assignment ID, Tunnel Private Group ID.
 In addition, it can also, provide the L2TP version, LNS IPv4/IPv6 address, LNS hostname, which can also be locally configured on the CP Function.

 The Tunnel Private Group ID is used to identify the session as belonging to a group that should receive some specific handling in the LNS.
 The Tunnel Assignment ID (TAID) is used to select an L2TP tunnel and have all the sessions created with the same TAID value in the same L2TP tunnel, and sessions with other Tunnel Assignment ID (TAID) value shall not be created on that tunnel.

-The RADIUS/AAA server responds with an “Access Response” message, containing the L2TP parameters, such as, Tunnel Password, Tunnel Assignment ID (TAID), Tunnel Private Group ID, the L2TP version, LNS IPv4/IPv6 address and LNS hostname.
+The RADIUS/Diameter/AAA server responds with an “Access Response” message or “Diameter EAP Answer (DEA)” message, containing the L2TP parameters, such as, Tunnel Password, Tunnel Assignment ID (TAID), Tunnel Private Group ID, the L2TP version, LNS IPv4/IPv6 address and LNS hostname.

-If L2TP protocol is determined to support the PDN connection/PDU session, the SMF selects a UPF supporting L2TP and be configured with the LAC name/addresses (which may be included in response from Radius/AAA server) and then requests the UPF to setup an L2TP session towards the L2TP server (LNS).
+If L2TP protocol is determined to support the PDN connection/PDU session, the SMF selects a UPF supporting L2TP and be configured with the LAC name/addresses (which may be included in response from Radius/Diameter/AAA server) and then requests the UPF to setup an L2TP session towards the L2TP server (LNS).
 For a given DNN/APN requiring L2TP function, multiple LACs may be configured to be connected multiple LNSs in the Data Network.
 A UPF may be configured with the multiple LAC names and addresses for a given APN/DNN.

 The SMF sends PFCP Session Establishment Request to the UPF, which includes L2TP Tunnel Information for setting up a L2TP tunnel and L2TP Session Information to setup a L2TP session, together with the information for authentication used during L2TP Tunnel setup, as well as for L2TP session.
 See clause 6.8.5.